glegoux/jekyll-tech-blog/src/_posts/2019-03-23-kerberos-in-5-minutes.md

 The current widespread implementations are [MIT Kerberos](https://web.mit.edu/kerberos/), [Heimdal](https://github.com/heimdal/heimdal), and [Active Directory](wikipedia.org/wiki/Active_Directory).
 These are native Kerberos implementations respectively for **Linux**, **macOS**, and **Windows**.
 But they are built also for other operating systems than their native one.
-For most usages, these implementations are compatible client-server or server-server, but above all for Kerberos communication protocol, the ticket credentials and keytabs are not standardized by the RFCs.
+For most usages, these implementations are compatible between them client-server or server-server for Kerberos communication protocol, but the ticket credentials and keytabs are not standardized by the RFCs.
 Some implementations are diverged on some edge aspects, or propose the extra features.